Hamas' threat to delay the next release of Israeli hostages raises fears for Gaza ceasefire

 A later Hamas statement called the postponement a “warning signal” to Israel and noted that five days remained for mediators – the United States, Qatar and Egypt — to pressure Israel to act.
 “The door remains open for the exchange to proceed as planned if Israel abides by its obligations,” it said.

-The Hamas announcement came as U.S. President Donald Trump pressed further on his stunning proposal to remove the Palestinian population from devastated Gaza and have the U.S. take “ownership” of the territory.
+The Hamas announcement came as Trump pressed further on his stunning proposal to remove the Palestinian population from devastated Gaza and have the U.S. take “ownership” of the territory.
 He told Fox News on Sunday that the Palestinians would not have the right to return.

 That deepened the shock among Palestinians, who live with the history of fleeing or being forced from their homes in what is now Israel during the 1948 war.
 And it brought new condemnation from Arab nations that have long pressed for an independent Palestinian state.